VinodN78/ML-Project/README.md

 # Mouse Cursor Control Using Eye & Head Movements [![License: GPL v3](https://img.shields.io/badge/License-GPL%20v3-blue.svg)](https://github.com/akshaychandra21/Mouse_Cursor_Control_Handsfree/blob/master/LICENSE)

-This HCI (Human-Computer Interaction) application in Python(3.6) will allow you to control your mouse cursor with your facial movements, works with just your regular webcam.
+This HCI (Human-Computer Interaction) application in Python(3.6) will allow you to control your mouse cursor with your Eye & Head movements, works with just your regular webcam.
 Its hands-free, no wearable hardware or sensors needed.

-At this point, you are forced to work with the facial movements I chose but I am working on making them configurable.
+At this point, you are forced to work with the Eye & Head movements I chose but I am working on making them configurable.
 The list of actions include:

  - Squinting your eyes (**squint** - To look with the eyes partly closed, as in bright sunlight)
- - Winking
  - Moving your head around (pitch and yaw)
- - Opening your mouth (a little bit, yes)

 Special thanks to **Adrian Rosebrock** for his amazing blog posts [[2](#references)] [[3](#references)], code snippets and his imutils library [[7](#references)] that played an important role in making this idea of mine a reality.